Altinn/altinn-studio-docs/content/teknologi/altinnstudio/known-issues/breaking-changes/_index.md

 ### How to fix

-Navigate to you application repository and fine App.csproj.
+Navigate to you application repository and find App.csproj.
 Upgrade the three Altinn.App nugetpackages to version 1.0.78.

 ```xml